jesse-kaufman/kahnvert/README.md

 ### Retrieving task information

-#### GET /api/v1/tasks

-Returns all tasks from database.
+**GET /api/v1/tasks** - Returns all tasks from database.

-Defaults to selecting tasks where status !== "deleted" (as these are considered deleted).
+- Defaults to selecting tasks where status !== "deleted" (as these are considered deleted).

-Optional URL parameters:
+- Optional URL parameters:
   - libraryId: MongoDB ObjectID; _filters tasks by library_
   - status: String; _filters tasks by status_

-Note: To retrieve tasks regardless of status, set status = "any" in the URL parameters.
+- _Note:_ To retrieve tasks regardless of status, set status = "any" in the URL parameters.

-#### GET /api/v1/tasks/:taskId

-Returns a specific task.
+**GET /api/v1/tasks/:taskId** - Returns a specific task.

-Defaults to selecting tasks where status !== "deleted" (as these are considered deleted).
+- Defaults to selecting tasks where status !== "deleted" (as these are considered deleted).

-To retrieve task regardless of status, set status = "any" in the URL parameters.
+- To retrieve task regardless of status, set status = "any" in the URL parameters.

-#### GET /api/v1/tasks/:taskId/log

-Returns all log entries for task.
+**GET /api/v1/tasks/:taskId/log** - Returns all log entries for task.

----
+- _More documentation coming._

 ### Creating new tasks

-#### POST /api/v1/tasks/:taskId

-Inserts new task.
+**POST /api/v1/tasks/:taskId** - Inserts new task.

-_More documentation coming._
+- _More documentation coming._

----

 ### Updating tasks

-#### PUT /api/v1/tasks/:taskId

-Updates task.
+**PUT /api/v1/tasks/:taskId** - Updates task.

-_More documentation coming._
+- _More documentation coming._

-#### PUT /api/v1/tasks/:taskId/log

-Adds log entry for task.
+**PUT /api/v1/tasks/:taskId/log** - Adds log entry for task.

-_Not supported yet._
+- _Not supported yet._

----

 ### Deleting tasks

-_Not supported yet._
+- _Not supported yet._

----

 ### Retrieving library information

-#### GET /api/v1/libraries

-Gets all libraries from database.
+**GET /api/v1/libraries** - Gets all libraries from database.

-_Not supported yet._
+- _Not supported yet._

-#### GET /api/v1/libraries/:libraryId/tasks

-Gets all tasks for library.
+**GET /api/v1/libraries/:libraryId/tasks** - Gets all tasks for library.

-Defaults to selecting tasks where status !== "deleted" (as these are considered deleted).
+- Defaults to selecting tasks where status !== "deleted" (as these are considered deleted).

-_Not supported yet._
+- _Not supported yet._

----

 ### Creating new libraries

-_Not supported yet._
+- _Not supported yet._

----

 ### Updating libraries

-_Not supported yet._
+- _Not supported yet._

----

 ### Deleting libraries

-_Not supported yet._
+- _Not supported yet._

----

 ---